Build Your Dream Spa!

 Hot Tub Filters

 Simply stated, filters with large surface areas collect more debris.
-Large filters reduce the number of impurities and particles that are pumped back into the hot tub's water.
-As you're shopping for the best spas and hot tubs, ask your salesperson about the size of filter used in the hot tub, and how that size relates to other hot tubs and spas on the market.
+Large hot tub filters reduce the number of impurities and particles that are pumped back into the hot tub's water.
+As you're shopping for the best hot tubs, ask your salesperson about the size of filter used in the hot tub, and how that size relates to other hot tubs on the market.

-• Try to choose a hot tub with filters that are easy to access for periodic maintenance.
+• Try to choose a model with hot tub spa filters that are easy to access for periodic maintenance.

 Hot Tub Filtration Cycles and Circulation Pumps